antoni/jturgasen.github.io/_posts/2014-10-16-how-much-ruby-do-you-need-for-chef-or-puppet.md

 ---
 layout: post
-title: "How Much Ruby do You Need for Chef or Puppet?"
+title: "How Much Ruby Do You Need for Chef or Puppet?"
 description: ""
 category:
 tags: ["chef", "puppet", "ruby", "configuration management"]